 Which one of your songs are you most attached to?

 Hmmm!
 That’s a tough one.
 Songs are like my children and the truth is I love them all equally.
 But if I’m pressed, I’ll have to say maybe Lifted.
 I have a soft spot for it because of its spiritual nature.
-A lot of our songs in the creation stages come out of some really deep conversations Paul and myself have.
-We talk about life, some of our experiences and lots of spiritual stuff too.
+A lot of our songs in the creation stages came out of some really deep conversations Paul and myself used to have.
+We talked about life, some of our experiences and lots of spiritual stuff too.
 I just feel that Lifted really encompasses that.

 How do you feel when you hear one of your songs playing on the radio?